How secondary infertility treatment helps patients become parents again

 Why patients might experience secondary infertility

-One potential reason a patient cannot conceive after already having one or more children is that they have a new partner who has fertility issues that their former partner did not have.
+One reason a patient cannot conceive after already having one or more children is that they have a new partner.
+This person could have fertility issues that their former partner did not have.
 When a new partner is not a factor, the cause of secondary infertility could be the development of new fertility challenges in one or both partners since having their last child.

 Common fertility challenges that can cause a woman to have trouble conceiving include ovulation disorders, endometriosis, growths in the uterus or a decreased egg supply due to age.
 In a man, a reduction in his sperm quality or quantity could make it difficult for him to contribute to the conception of a healthy baby.